-By purchasing the class A common stock in Canada and accepting a purchase confirmation a purchaser is representing to us, and the dealer from whom the purchase confirmation is received that:
+By purchasing the debentures in Canada and accepting a purchase confirmation a purchaser is representing to us, and the dealer from whom the purchase confirmation is received that:

-- the purchaser is entitled under applicable provincial securities laws to purchase the class A common stock without the benefit of a prospectus qualified under those securities laws; - where required by law, that the purchaser is purchasing as principal and not as agent; - the purchaser has reviewed the text above under Resale Restrictions; and - the purchaser acknowledges and consents to the provision of specified information concerning its purchase of the class A common stock to the regulatory authority that by law is entitled to collect the information.
+- the purchaser is entitled under applicable provincial securities laws to purchase the debentures without the benefit of a prospectus qualified under those securities laws, - · where required by law, that the purchaser is purchasing as principal and not as agent, - · the purchaser has reviewed the text above under Resale Restrictions, and - the purchaser acknowledges and consents to the provision of specified information concerning its purchase of the debentures to the regulatory authority that by law is entitled to collect the information.

-Further details concerning the legal authority for this information is available on request.
+Further details concerning the legal authority for this information is available upon request.